 This program helps you achieve expertise in the theory and application of sterile and aseptic techniques.
 You will develop a stable temperament, patience, a good sense of responsibility, and a concern for the order that will enable you to perform optimally in high pressure and emergency situations.
 Throughout your program, you will gain a heightened awareness of patients’ and surgical teammates’ needs.

 Secure the desired career as an entry-level Surgical Technician or Sterile Processing Technician, a critical component of any successful operating room team.
 Hospitals, surgical centers, and outpatient facilities have an increasing demand for these allied health professionals as they need to meet the needs of a growing and aging population.
-As a graduate of the Abundant Training Institute, you will be sufficiently prepared to pass the National Examination for Surgical Technicians, opening up even more doors of opportunity to further advance your healthcare career.
+As a graduate of the Abundant Crest, you will be sufficiently prepared to pass the National Examination for Surgical Technicians, opening up even more doors of opportunity to further advance your healthcare career.

 Note: All Occupations include all occupations in the U.S. Economy.
 Source: U.S. Bureau of Labor Statistics, Employment Projections program